-Perform the following steps if you want to configure e-mail settings and enable notifications in Blueprint:
+Perform the following steps if you want to enable review notifications and configure the associated settings:

 - 1. Open the Instance Administration Console. - 2.
-Click Manage > E-mail Settings on the ribbon (Instance Admin tab, Instance group). - 3.
-Enter your SMTP server settings and preferences: - Enable Notifications: Defines whether or not e-mail notifications are enabled.
-This option must be selected to enable notifications in Blueprint. - Server IP / Hostname: Defines the IP address or hostname of your SMTP server. - Port: Defines the port number of your SMTP server.

-- Sender E-mail: Defines the e-mail address that will appear in the From address for all e-mail notifications - Enable SSL: Defines whether or not the SMTP server requires SSL. - Authenticated SMTP: Defines whether or not SMTP authentication is required.
-If authentication is required, select this option and enter a valid username and password. - User Name: Defines the user name of a user with access to the SMTP server.
+Click Configure Instance > E-mail Settings on the ribbon (Instance Admin tab, Instance group). - 3.
+Select the Enable Review Notifications check box to enable review notifications. - 4.
+Enter your e-mail credentials in the Email Credentials section: - E-mail Address: Defines the e-mail address that will appear in the From address for all e-mail notifications. - User Name: Defines the user name of the e-mail account. - Password: Defines the password of the user. - 5.
+Enter your outgoing mail server settings and preferences: - Server IP / Hostname: Defines the IP address or hostname of your SMTP server. - Port: Defines the port number of your SMTP server. - Enable SSL: Defines whether or not the SMTP server requires SSL. - Authenticated SMTP: Defines whether or not SMTP authentication is required.
+If authentication is required, select this option and enter a valid user name and password. - User Name: Defines the user name of a user with access to the SMTP server.
+This user name can be different from the user name provided in the Email Credentials section.